beji02/C-course-by-BitDefender/README.md

 - learned more about strings, files, pointers, struct and preprocessing in C
 - learned about data structures such as static array, vector, stack, queue, linked-list, binary-search-tree, hash-table, heap

-**First project**'s task was implementing and testing of some data structures in C (hash-table, heap, linked-list, stack, tree, vector)
+**First project**'s task was implementing and testing of some data structures in C (hash-table, heap, linked-list, stack, tree, vector)\n\n

 **Part II: WIN32 API and multithreading programming**
 - learned about unicode and secure string functions